Fedesgh/ANN_Regression_for_house_price_using_keras_tuner/README.md

 Number of columns: 21

-We use 18 columns as features (inputs), 1 as target, and drop 2
+We use 18 columns as features (inputs), 1 as target (continuous variable "price"), and drop 2

 ## Model results